brennanpincardiff/programming_4_advent/day_8_lightuptree.md

 # Summary of Steps
 1. Assemble tree
 2. Put LED through the holes - wires may need to be stretched a little.
-3. When LED is through the hole use female connector to LED to hold in place.
+3. When LED is through the hole use female connectors to LED to hold in place.
-4. Connect male end to the breadboard.
+4. Connect male end of connector to the breadboard.
 5. IMPORTANT: LED are directional - you need to put long end to the positive power.
 6. Add resistor to the circuit from the positive power to the first LED.
 7. Add power: connect battery to the breadboard - put red into positive; black into negative